-Unscrew the bolts holding the mounting plate using the same procedure for removing the bolts holding a conventional toilet seat.
+Unscrew the bolts holding the mounting plate using the same procedure that you would use for removing the bolts holding a conventional toilet seat.

 Your Toto toilet seat may be secured with conventional plastic bolts and nuts.
-If so, lock pliers onto the nut and turn the head of the bolt with a screwdriver -- you may need a flat-head screwdriver for some bolts.
-Once the bolt turns freely, release the pliers and unscrew the nut under the toilet by hand.
+If this is the case, lock your pliers onto the nut and turn the head of the bolt with a screwdriver — you may need a flat-head screwdriver to loosen some of the bolts.
+When the bolt begins to turn freely, release the pliers and unscrew the nut under the toilet by hand.